 Put Vertebrae Back in Place

 If you have been told be any practitioner that you have certain spinal bones or a pelvis that is “out of place” you’ve been lied to.
 Most of the time this isn’t intentional though.
-The spinal subluxation model, or the idea that vertebrae get “misaligned” and need the skilled hands of a practitioner to be put “back in” is an old model that has been debunked by modern science.
+The spinal subluxation model, or the idea that vertebrae get "misaligned" and need the skilled hands of a practitioner to be put “back in” is an older model that has been debunked by modern science.

 Unfortunately, clinicians still preach it as gospel, leading many people to go through life terrified to move, as they might “throw their back out” again.
 This simply isn’t the case.
 If your vertebrae could go in and out so easily and be put back in place by a simple thrust of “skilled” hands, people’s spines would be crumbling under a heavy barbell.
 Stop with the nonsense!